xuatz/Objective2/README.md

 ## Future Implementations
 1. Able to toggle todo between 'active' and 'completed
-2. Persistent data storage
+1. Persistent data storage
-3. Accounts system
+1. Accounts system
-4. Cloud data sync
+1. Cloud data sync
-5. UI improvement
+1. Improve UI
+1. Redefine todo as a "task"?
+(Necessary?)
+1. Increase the amount of states of a task (include 'In-Progress', 'Limbo')